artoews/toniq/scans/README.md

 # Phantom Scans

 This folder contains all image data used in the paper.
-The 240304 dataset was acquired in one 3-hour scan session on a 3.0 T GE Premier MRI Scanner.
-The following sections provide practical guidance for reproducing the data or using the paradigm to conduct new experiments.
+The [240304 dataset](240304) was acquired in one 3-hour scan session on a 3.0 T GE Premier MRI Scanner.
+The following sections provide practical guidance for reproducing the data or using the same scanning paradigm to conduct new experiments.

 ## Phantom Configuration Order